polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 By using macros, you can avoid writing duplicate code and ensure logic checks are performed and passed before the code compiles.
 Macros can require the logic to be formatted in a specific way, require specific checks, or consist of specific data structures.
-For example, the `#[frame_system::pallet]` macro is required in all FRAME pallets to prevents you from compiling pallets that don't correctly implement certain required attributes.
+For example, the `#[frame_system::pallet]` macro is required in all FRAME pallets to prevent you from compiling pallets that don't correctly implement certain required attributes, such as storage items or externally callable functions.

 ## Where to go next